Adobe PDF (9.3 MB)

 Abstract:

-Introduction to computational mechanics with emphasis on finite element methods and their applications.
-The transition from the differential equations of ordinary engineering problems is presented, using the weak form allowed by the variational principles or through energy optimization, and through finite element discretization to systems of equations suitable for computer solution.
-Common solution methods are also be presented.
-The dynamics of linear problems will be presented in a separate chapter.
-Extensions of the method to nonlinear problems will also be discussed shortly.
-Specific practical application topics and extensions to simulation of intelligent structures, optimal design, and discretization improvement methods are briefly discussed.
-Throughout the book, application examples are presented and programs written in MATLAB/OCTAVE/PYTHON, and information for users who are interested in applications using commercial programs is provided.
-The book is suitable for an introduction to the method in any undergraduate program of engineering studies but also in related programs of applied mathematics and natural sciences.
+This textbook introduces computational mechanics, with an emphasis on finite element methods and their applications.
+It presents the transition from the differential equations of typical engineering problems to their reformulation using the weak form—enabled by variational principles or energy optimization—and then to finite element discretization, which leads to systems of equations suitable for computer-based solutions.
+Common solution methods are also presented.
+The dynamics of linear problems are addressed in a separate chapter.
+Extensions of the finite element method to nonlinear problems are briefly discussed, along with practical topics such as the simulation of intelligent structures, optimal design strategies, and discretization improvement techniques.
+Throughout the book, application examples are provided, along with programs written in MATLAB, Octave, or Python.
+Information is included for users interested in applying commercial software packages for simulations.
+The textbook is suitable as an introduction to the finite element method in undergraduate engineering programs, as well as in related fields of applied mathematics and natural sciences.

 Linguistic Editors: Pappas, Vasileios